bluelabsio/records-mover/tests/integration/resources/README.md

   output being the UTC time without offset (so, "17:34:56.789012" for our fixtures).
 Otherwise they would appear as "12:34:56.789012", the time in the US/Eastern timezone that our fixtures assign.

+### postgres

+Postgres (in the "text" mode we use for 'bluelabs' format, at least) represents newlines as '\n' instead of '\' with an actual newline afterwards like other databases do.